Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

-Furthermore, the list of subscribers affects the worst-case delay, but not $\TT(k)$ (see \Cref{sec:complexity_measures}.
-Indeed, since every follower is composed of a leading prefix and one arbitrary edge we can have $\O(\nodenum)$ subscribers in one list which are all added to $\Cand$ when the next-best suffix becomes available.
+Furthermore, the list of subscribers affects the worst-case delay, but not $\TT(k)$ (see \Cref{sec:complexity_measures}).
+Indeed, since the prefix of every follower is by construction composed of a leading prefix followed by one edge, we can have $\O(\nodenum)$ subscribers in one list which are all added to $\Cand$ when the next-best suffix becomes available.
 However, this delayed candidate generation can only improve $\TT(k)$.
-To see this, compare it with an algorithm that has access to an oracle which immediately gives the next-best suffix and no subscriber lists are needed.
-For each subscriber that we add to $\Cand$ at a later iteration $k$ than we should, there exists a previous iteration $k'$ where we added one less candidate.
-This means that the number of priority queue insertions up to $k$ is the same as if it had been added to $\Cand$ in iteration $k'$ and all priority queue operations in-between can only cost less since $\Cand$ is smaller.
+To see this, compare it with an algorithm that has access to an oracle which immediately gives the next-best suffix without the need of subscriber lists.
+For each subscriber that we add to $\Cand$ in a later iteration $k$ than we should, there exists a previous iteration $k'$ where we added one less candidate.
+This means that the number of priority queue insertions up to iteration $k$ is the same as if it had been added to $\Cand$ in iteration $k'$ and all priority queue operations in iterations in-between can only cost less because $\Cand$ is smaller.